l50/cuckooVagrantBox/README.md

 CUCKOOUTILS=/cuckoo/utils/
 SAMPLEPATH=/cuckoo/samples/
 ```
+Put the python script (`filter_json.py`) in the `json` folder and start the
+cuckoo web api.

-you can run the script as:
+you can then run the script as:

 ```{.sh}
 sh get_json.sh